tomdpb/toms-territory/content/about/about_me.en.md

 #### Tasks

-- Identify and report bugs to developers of different team.
+- Identify and report bugs to developers of different teams.
 - Ensure that code followed documentation design flawlessly.
 - Documentation of the schema of an SQL database in Google BigQuery.
 - Create Grafana reports using datapoints extracted from Google BigQuery.